 Libel and Slander

 Every jurisdiction has statutory definitions for libel and slander,includinge a false and unprivileged publication by writing or orally, which tends to injure a person concerning his office, trade, or business.
 Included are statements impugning the competence of a dealer to manage the affairs of a dealership.
 During negotiations, a buyer sometimes becomes frustrated with a seller’s actions and expresses those frustrations by impugning the seller’s ability to operate a dealership.
 While generally harmless, such statements assume a magnified significance when the purchaser negotiates to acquire a financially troubled dealership.
 At best, under such circumstances, lenders are apprehensive; at worst, they are neurotic.
 Invariably, at some point during the negotiations, a purchaser will meet the seller’s lender, and then — more than any other — the prospective purchaser must realize that he can damage the seller and must be disciplined enough to be discreet when commenting upon the seller’s status, our abilities, regardless of how determined a lender’s inquiries may appear.

 Interference with a Contract or Prospective Contract

-Whether or not a prospective buyer becomes the ultimate purchaser, the prospect has a duty not to intentionally or negligently interfere with a contract, or, in many states, a prospective business advantage, of the seller.
-Again, during the course of negotiations, there are occasions when a purchaser is tempted to say or do something in order to frighten a competitive bidder and preserve an exclusive business opportunity.
-Such actions are proscribed and when called upon to determine the legitimacy of the purchaser’s actions the courts will generally consider the following factors:
+Whether or not a prospective buyer becomes the ultimate purchaser, the prospect has a duty not to intentionally or negligently interfere with a contract or, in many states, a future business advantage of the seller.
+Again, during the negotiations, there are occasions when a purchaser is tempted to say or do something to frighten a competitive bidder and preserve an exclusive business opportunity.
+Such actions are proscribed, and when called upon to determine the legitimacy of the purchaser’s efforts, the courts will generally consider the following factors: